The Competition

 • Judges Awards: Eight prizes of £500 each

-A selection from the longlisted finalists will be invited to exhibit their submitted work as part of the exhibition.
+A selection from the longlisted finalists were invited to exhibit their submitted work as part of each exhibition.

 £ 0